 3: Get fitted for your right shoes

 Orthotics and Shoe inserts like heel pads will reduce the elevation and stress on your calf, Achilles tendon, heel.
 Therefore, get yourself fitted with the right shoes and change them frequently.
-Learn more about Achilles Tendonitis running shoes.
+Learn more about best running shoes for Achilles Tendonitis.
 Further, heel cushions or cups raise the heel and hence shortening the Achilles tendon in addition to reducing pressure landing on it.

 Conservative Treatment for Achilles tendinopathy